jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

 JupyterLab provides integration with its settings system for menu definitions.
 Your extension can provide a settings schema with a ``jupyter.lab.menus`` key, declaring default menus.
-You don't need to set anything in the typescript code (except the command definitions).
+You don't need to set anything in the TypeScript code (except the command definitions).

 To add a new menu with your extension command: